energywebfoundation/ewai-market/README.md

 EnergyWeb - A Renewables & Clean Energy Data Marketplace for Analytics and A.I.
 Learning Powered by Ocean Protocol

----

-## **🐲🦑 THERE BE ELVES AND GREMLINS LURKING.
-THIS REPO IS IN AN ALPHA PROTOTYPE STAGE AND YOU CAN EXPECT TO RUN INTO PROBLEMS. 🦑🐲**

----

 # OVERVIEW

 EWAI, short for EnergyWeb A.I., is a conceptual prototype for a marketplace of clean energy datasets containing energy production and consumption data points fed by DERs running EnergyWeb EW-DOS and then published in on-chain data assets powered by Ocean Protocol.